microsoft/MLOS/documentation/01-Prerequisites.md

 - Windows

-  > Portions of MLOS require Docker, which requires a Linux VM.
+  > Portions of MLOS use Docker, which requires a Linux VM.
 So support for *one* of the following is required:
   - [WSL2](https://docs.microsoft.com/en-us/windows/wsl/install-win10#update-to-wsl-2) (e.g. Windows 10 build >= 2004, including Pro, Enterprise, *and* Home), *or*
   - [Hyper-V support](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/) (only Windows 10 Pro/Enterprise, *not* ~~Home~~)

   > Note: WSL2 is advised for ease of setup, integrations with Docker, and more flexible resource utilizations benefits.

+  See the [Install Docker](#install-docker) section for more details.

 - Linux
-  - Ubuntu 18.04 (bionic), 20.04 (focal)
+  - Ubuntu 16.04 (xenial), 18.04 (bionic), 20.04 (focal)

-  - Debian 9 (stretch), 10 (buster)
+  > Other distros/versions may work, but are untested.

 ## Clone the repository